rmorales723/realestate/README.md

-## This simple Project is a Real Estate Application.
+## This Project is a Real Estate Application.
 #### Implementing React & Next.js Framework for the Frontend, and RapidAPI for the Backend Database.

 #### Getting Started